kmanalili/test1/docs/examples/wireframe-EXAMPLE.md

 ## Load and investigate gdf

-Here we can see that at depth 580 we have an irregular count and non horizontal inclination
+At depth 580 we have an irregular count and non horizontal inclination.

 ```python